CS-396-Full-Stack-Software-Eng/project-1-personal-portfolio-CztCFfSNI/README.md

 - **Structure:** Here is the structure in /app: <br>![Structure 3](./mini-design-doc-images/3.png)

 #### Navigation
-- **Navbar:** Navigate to different pages via the Navbar.
+- **Header:** Navigate to different pages via the Navbar.
 Click the logo at the top left to return to the main front page.
 - **Theme Toggle:** Change themes using the toggle at the top right corner.
 - **Main Page Button:** Click to view more information.